(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 With the stock coil, it weighs 2.5 pounds.
 You can mount a smaller one if you hunt in trashy areas.

-But for someone who is stating out, keep the original coil.
+But for someone who is starting out, keep the original coil.
 Learn how the basics of metal detecting, you can upgrade later.

 Teknetics Delta 4000